Prospects for $B_c^+$ and $B^+\to \tau^+ \nu_\tau$ at FCC-ee: Choice of fit variable

 \section{Choice of fit variable}

-There are not enough background simulation to model the background shape after the final selection, therefore background distributions are extracted with the baseline selection.
-To make sure the shapes extracted with this approach are valid, the variable for the final fit needs to be uncorrelated with both MVAs.
-Figures~\ref{fig:fit_var_Emax} and~\ref{fig:fit_var_Emin} shows that the MVA1 selection does not change the shape of the energy in the maximum hemisphere, while a clear dependence on the MVA is seen in the energy in the minimum hemisphere.
-Similar behaviors are observed with regard to MVA2 selections and in the Bu category.
+As explained in Section~\ref{sec:sel_opt}, there are not enough events in background simulation to model the background shape after the final selection, therefore background distributions are extracted with the baseline selection.
+To validate the shapes extracted with this approach, the variable for the final fit needs to be uncorrelated with both MVAs.
+Figures~\ref{fig:fit_var_Emax} and~\ref{fig:fit_var_Emin} summarises the variations of the energy shape of background events in the maximum hemisphere and minimum hemisphere, respectively, with regarding to different MVA selection criteria.
+It is shown that the distribution of the maximum hemisphere energy is stable against MVA selections in both categories, while the minimum hemisphere energy exhibits a dependence on the BDT1 selection.
+Therefore the energy in the maximum hemisphere is chosen as the variable for final fits.